 (a) Community—Experience in and knowledge of the minority community, minority business sector, and strategies for enhancing its growth and expansion; particular emphasis shall be on expanding SGI firms.
-Consideration will be given to whether the applicant has a physical presence in the geographic service area at the time of its application (4 points);
+Consideration will be given as to whether the applicant has a physical presence in the geographic service area at the time of its application (4 points);

 (b) Business Consulting—Experience in and knowledge of business consulting with respect to minority firms, with emphasis on SGI firms in the geographic service area (5 points);

 (c) Financing—Experience in and knowledge of the preparation and formulation of successful financial transactions, with an emphasis on the geographic service area (5 points);